The64thGamer/cheeseepedia/content/wiki/CEC Happy Holidays 2013.md

 * This was the final show with Cupid Shuffle.
 For this show, the avenger walkaround was edited back in after being removed with the rockstar redub.
 * This was also the final show to use the old 1999 Puppets.
 While the footage was the same from [Holiday 2002]({{< ref "wiki/Holiday 2002.md" >}}) Helen, Munch, Jasper and Pasqually would no longer be seen  after this point using their old puppets.
 *Ken Chuck E. Derby and Larry The Technican were added after not being presented in the previous year's show.
-* The Timecode part of this show is a clip from Sesame Street with the text **Merry Christmas Michael!
-Thanks for all that you do.'._
+* The Timecode part of this show is a clip from Sesame Street with the text <i>'Merry Christmas Michael!
+Thanks for all that you do.'.</i>

 * Baking with Betty was slightly reeditied to give a VHS scan line effect over any shot with Betty in it.
 This is because they wouldn't be able to push the footage into 16:9 without cropping out most of the footage.